Vance Astrovik

 Vance Astrovik, also known as Justice and formerly known as Marvel Boy, is a superhero appearing in American comic books published by Marvel Comics.
 The character possesses the superhuman power of telekinesis and has often been affiliated with the New Warriors and The Avengers.

+Publication history

 He appeared in Giant-Size Defenders #5 (July 1975) for the first time, which was created by Don Heck and Gerry Conway.

-Publication history

 More than a decade after his creation, Vance appeared first as a mainstay in the New Warriors and later in the third volume of the Avengers titles.
-He usually appeared with Firestar, who was his girlfriend and then later fiancee.
+He usually appeared with Firestar, who was his girlfriend and then fiancee.

 In 1994, he had his own four-issue limited series, Justice: Four Balance and appeared in the I (heart) Marvel: Masked Intentions one-shot in 2006.

 He was a major character in Avengers: The Initiative early in the series.

 Justice appeared as a supporting character in Avengers Academy from issue #1 (Aug.
 2010) through issue #20 (Dec.
 2011).

 Fictional character biography

-Vance Astrovik was born in Saugerties, New York.
+Vance Astrovik was born in Saugerties, New York to Jewish parents.

 He was visited as a teenager by an alternate, time-travelling version of his future self, Major Vance Astro of the Guardians of the Galaxy, an astronaut who had volunteered for an experimental space flight and consequently been lost in space in cryogenic suspension for a thousand years.
 The elder Vance Astro convinced his younger self not to become an astronaut and, in the process, sparked the premature emergence of the younger Vance's telekinetic powers.
-Due to the vagaries of time travel in the Marvel Universe, this did not create a paradox but instead made the Guardians' future world into a parallel timeline, to which they later returned.
+Due to the vagaries of time travel in the Marvel Universe, this did not create a paradox but instead made the future world of the Guardians into a parallel timeline, to which they later returned.
 Although Major Vance Astro had not had a chance to fully develop his psionic power in his time in NASA, the younger Astrovik now had the opportunity to hone his power.
 Astrovik soon became the costumed crime-fighter Marvel Boy.